 If views alone were indicative of quality, this vineyard certainly would produce top fruit.
 It has the quintessential Pritchard Hill vistas overlooking rolling hills, beautiful Lake Hennessey and even glimpses of the Napa Valley floor far in the distance.
 But views alone cannot be factored in for quality; the soils here are rocky and contain a reddish iron oxide produced hue that is well known on Pritchard Hill.

 The majority of their vineyard is in a unique bowl which contains much deeper soils than found on the rocky outcrops and knolls in this part of Napa.
 As a result, Gandona is able to allow much of their vineyard to either be dry farmed or grow with very little water use.
+They stress the vines but do not overstress them – part of this ethos is to harvest the grapes earlier in the year to captures a resulting freshness in the wines.
 The property is 116 acres of which 17 are planted to vines ranging from 900 to 1100 feet in elevation.
-A number of varieties are planted here including the oldest vines on the property – Cabernet Sauvignon as well as Cabernet Franc, Petit Verdot and even one acre of Chardonnay.
+A number of varieties are planted here including the oldest vines on the property – Cabernet Sauvignon as well as Cabernet Franc, Petit Verdot and one acre of Chardonnay.

 Select Wines